TemugeB/temugeb.github.io/_posts/2021-06-15-QR-Code_Orientation.md

     ret, rvec, tvec = cv.solvePnP(qr_edges, points, cmtx, dist)
 ```

 The internal method used by cv.solvePnP to get rotation and translation data can be found here: [link](https://docs.opencv.org/3.4/d9/d0c/group__calib3d.html).
 If rotation matrix and translation vector are successfully found, we simply reproject unit x,y,z vectors to camera pixel values to draw them.
+Note however that the returned rotation matrix is in Rodrigues vector form.
+If you want to matrix form, call cv.Rodrigues() to convert between the two.
 ```python
 def get_qr_coords(cmtx, dist, points):